csci430-os/assg02/README.md

 simulation files, reading in each event, and calling the appropriate function you implemented above while working on the unitTests.

-As with the previous assignment, the assg02-sim.cpp creates program that expected command line arguments, and it uses the `ProcessSimulator` class you created to load and run a simulation from a simulation file.
+As with the previous assignment, the `assg 02-sim.cpp` creates program that expected command line arguments, and it uses the `ProcessSimulator` class you created to load and run a simulation from a simulation file.
 The command line process simulator program expects 2 arguments.
 The